-Editor’s note: We admit that there’s a lot written out there about this topic.
+What is an infographic?
+We admit that there’s a lot written out there about this topic, it isn’t hard to find infographic examples out there.

 However, we’d like to share our thoughts and tips on infographic creation from the perspective of a team behind an infographic maker tool and as a provider of infographic design services since 2015.
 Now, let’s get to it!